gvwilson/sensibleadventures/shapers/story.md

         -   They flee
     -   Describe the Mire: overgrown with weeds, puddles are strange colors
         -   The trees are twisted, but they don't move on their own like they did in stories
-    -   Gracious Goat has hurt her leg
+    -   Bravo has hurt his leg
-        -   "You help her," Maddy tells Goodness.
+        -   "You help him," Maddy tells Bluster.
 "I'll look after my sister."
+        -   "Who put you in charge?"
+Bluster demands.
+        -   Maddy faces off against him.
+"You did when you left Sindy in the cage cart."
     -   It's getting dark, but they can hear gears grinding behind them whenever they stop
         -   Sindy: "Do you think they have searchlights?
 Or flamethrowers?"
         -   Maddy: "I'm sure they don't have flamethrowers," she replied, trying to sound more confident than she felt.